In this dialog, create a configuration for running and debugging Dart web applications. The webdev server starts with the Dart DevTools enabled.

 In this field, specify the path to the HTML file that references the Dart code to run or debug.
 Most likely it is <dart project root>/web/index.html

-In this area you can specify tasks that must be performed before starting the selected run/debug configuration.
+In this area, you can specify tasks to be performed before starting the selected run/debug configuration.
 The tasks are performed in the order they appear in the list.

 Click this icon to add one of the following available tasks:

 Run External tool: select to run an external application.
 In the dialog that opens, select one or multiple applications you want to run.
 If it is not defined in IntelliJ IDEA yet, add its definition.
-For more information, see External tools and External Tools.
+For more information, refer to External tools and External tools settings.